 GRE Is Not as Hard as Others

 The good thing is that the test is not as hard as the LSAT, MCAT, or GMAT.
 It is no knowledge required for a particular area.
 The test consists of the same general knowledge as college entrance exams, just a little more difficult for graduate entrance.
-If you know you are good at assessment tests and passed the SAT and ACT with no problems, then you should not be worried about taking the test.
+If you know you are good at assessment tests and passed the SAT and ACT with no problems, you should not worry about taking the test.
 You can prepare for the test with the same techniques for the other assessment tests.

 There are a few sections of the GRE that you may find a bit challenging.
 The first is the vocabulary section.
 You would think after gaining your bachelor’s degree.
 Your vocabulary would be pretty extensive.
 Still, the verbal reasoning section will challenge your knowledge and require you to brush up on your flashcards.